Slim Borgudd: Biography

-In 1985 he returned to race in F3000, which had replaced Formula 2.
+In 1985, Borgudd returned to race in F3000, which had replaced Formula 2.
 This championship allowed previous years Formula 1 cars, such as the Arrows A6 he drove, finishing tenth in the Vallelunga race.
 He entered five races that season, but the old F1 cars were not competitive compared to the purposely built F3000 cars.

-Although he took part in the 1987 24 Hours of Le Mans, and in 1989 had an outright win in the Willhire 24 Hour, a minor touring car race where he drove a Ford Sierra, the Swede made his mark in truck racing the following years.
+Although he took part in the 1987 24 Hours of Le Mans, and in 1989 had an outright win in the Willhire 24 Hour, a minor touring car race where he drove a Ford Sierra, Borgudd made his mark in truck racing the following years.
 In 1986 and 1987, Borgudd was champion in Divisions 2 and 3 of the European Truck Racing Championship, respectively.
 The following years, success was more fleeting, although the Scandinavian driver managed to finish the 1992 Class B championship in third place.

-A switch to the Nordic Touring Car Championship in 1994 saw him take the championship title.
+A switch to the Nordic Touring Car Championship in 1994 saw Borgudd take the championship title.
 The Mazda team, run by Roger Dowson Engineering made plans to return with Borgudd to the British Touring Car Championship in 1995, but the plan was scrapped.

 Also in 1994, Borgudd went back to top form in the Truck Racing Cup, where the Swede barely lost the championship title to British driver Steve Parrish, after a dogfight that lasted the entire season.
 Borgudd responded in kind in 1995, beating Parrish and Markus Oestreich by a large margin.
 In 1996 and 1997, Borgudd only finished in fifth and fourth, and he announced his retirement after accusing Mercedes-Benz of favoring other drivers.
 He made occasional returns to racing at amateur level, having settled down in Coventry.